Earning A Return With Equity Crowdfunding

 Equity Crowdfunding Exits

-Given the relative youth of the equity crowdfunding industry, and standard early-stage company and startup timeframes, it’s unsurprising that we’re yet to see many exit events resulting in a return on investment.
+Investing via equity crowdfunding is generally a medium-long investment.
+With this in mind, and standard early-stage company and startup timeframes, it’s unsurprising that we’re yet to see many exit events resulting in a return on investment.
 What we have seen is a lot of success so far from the companies we’ve raised for.
 Several of our portfolio companies have experienced uprounds, which is essentially an increase in their valuation or share price.
-You can read more about the 2018/19 uprounds, and their average share price increase of 109%, here.

-Nonetheless, we can take confidence in the success of international equity crowdfunding markets that have existed for several years longer than ours.
+Nonetheless, there have been some Australian companies who we have seen have successful exists, and we can take confidence in the success of international equity crowdfunding markets that have existed for several years longer than ours, in addition to .
 Not only are these markets seeing ongoing growth, higher amounts raised, and greater attention, they have also started to see exit events!

 Camden Town Brewery